Network Device Registration

 A network device is registered with Cisco Umbrella through one of two methods.
 Authentication to register is provided in the device itself—in the form of a username and password, or in the form of an API token and key.
 Information about the API key can be ignored.

 Simply log into the interface for the device, then enter the username and password for your Cisco Umbrella account.
 The device should authenticate automatically and appear in the Umbrella dashboard in a few minutes.
-Information about the API token can be ignored.
+Information about the API token (below) can be ignored.

 The second way to register a device is with an API token.
-Your vendor should be approved by Cisco Umbrella to use the networking hardware vendors to integrate their network devices with the Umbrella dashboard.

-Once your device has been integrated, you need only provide a single customer-specific token—obtained from the Umbrella dashboard—to a device in order to have it appear in the dashboard as an Identity they can manage.
+Once your device has been integrated, you need only provide a single customer-specific token—obtained from the Umbrella dashboard—to a device in order to have it appear in the dashboard as an Identity you can manage.

 To obtain a token: